NidasioAlberto/iot-2024/challenge 1/report.md

 The implemented system provides a power-on time of only roughly one day.
 This results in a terrible product because recharging the battery of every node each day is not acceptable.

-The measurement state takes the most amount of power! ...
+The measurement state takes the most amount of energy!

 Considering the original application requirements, we could consider several possible improvements to the current implementation:
 - A cycle duration of $~50s$ may be too short or long, depending on the application goals.
 If we could increase the deep-sleep duration, one battery cycle would last more time.